mkmcc/mkmcc.github.io/colophon/index.md

 I made all of the figures and plots on this site (and in my papers) using the wonderful [tioga](https://rubygems.org/gems/tioga) library.
-Not only is it the best plotting program I've ever used, but it's named after the gorgeous Tioga pass in California.
+Not only is it the best plotting program I've ever used, but it's named after Tioga pass in California.
 It would be unthinkable not to use it.